Numbers, Facts and Trends Shaping Your World

 Poles increasingly support their country taking in refugees from countries where people are fleeing violence and war.
 Eight-in-ten now approve of Poland admitting such refugees, which is a 31 percentage point increase from 2018.

-Chart showing Poles increasingly support taking in refugees, NATO arming Ukraine and allowing Ukraine to join NATO and the EU
+A chart showing that Poles increasingly support taking in refugees, NATO arming Ukraine and allowing Ukraine to join NATO and the EU

 More than eight-in-ten also say they support NATO sending arms to the Ukrainian government in response to the situation involving Russia and Ukraine.
 In 2015, only half in Poland approved of NATO arming the Ukrainian government to defend itself against Russia.
 Support for Ukraine joining NATO and the EU has similarly increased by double digits from about six-in-ten to 75% since 2015 (a year after Russia’s annexation of Crimea, which few countries have recognized, and its initial invasion of the Donbas region of Ukraine).